Bay vs. Bow Windows: Which is Best for Your Terre Haute Home?

 What’s the Difference?

 While both styles bring a great look and function to your home, there are a couple differences that set them apart.

-Because both window types add a three-dimensional element to your home, they can really open up an area.
+Because both window types add a three-dimensional component to your home, they can really open up an area.

 Bay windows are less curved and more angular.
-That means they can extend further out from your home—and generate some additional space in the process.
+That means they can extend further out from your home—and generate some extra space in the process.

 If you’re looking to add a cozy reading nook, a bay window might be the way to go.
-But if you don’t have the space to spare outside, a slimmer bow window could be the answer.
+But if you don’t have the space to spare outside, a narrower bow window could be the solution.

-Both bay and bow windows add a significant amount of light to your home.
-That’s a great asset for a contemporary home.
+Both bay and bow windows add an incredible amount of light to your home.
+That’s a great asset for a modern home.

-If you’re looking for the ultimate amount of light, bow windows are a better fit for you.
+If you’re looking for the maximum amount of light, bow windows are a better fit for you.
 They’ll let you take advantage of more angles of light—due to their multiple frames.

 Every window is different, so there’s not necessarily a way to say which window style will be a better fit for your budget without a quote.

 Bow windows, however, can have a little higher price.
 That’s because they need more windows.